 Every morning the fishermen ply the waters in front of the camp.
 They use nets and lines mostly, but they also use dynamite, which is having a catastrophic effect on the coral and fish stocks, not to mention serious erosion on the beaches from the destroyed reefs.
-Incredibly short sighted by the fishermen, and the government haven’t seriously cracked down on the problem yet.
-Maybe when all the reef has been destroyed and the fish gone they will do something about it.
+Short sighted fishermen and an apathetic government means the practice will continue for some time yet.

-913. The other noticeable thing about Tanzania is the large number of Muslims (40%), after an almost totally Christian Malawi.
+The other noticeable thing about Tanzania is the large number of Muslims (40%), after an almost totally Christian Malawi.
 The Arabs have been trading and settling in the area for centuries, and Arab influenced dhows like this one are common.
 This is actually Zanzibar.
-Stone City in the background. img_0913.jpg (36487 bytes)
+Stone City in the background.

-img_0934.jpg (26277 bytes) 934.
 Another photo of the beach front of Zanzibar town.
 It was hot during the day, but pleasant at night.
 The absolute highlight for me was the barbeque food market they hold on the beachfront every night.
 They are for the locals, but it is a big hit with the tourists.
 They have fresh tuna, octopus, squid, meat shish, salads, fried potato chips of course, chapattis, and heaps more.
 For less than US$2, I had a huge meal.
-Everyone I met was as impressed as I was.
+This was still one of my most memorable meals ever.

-933. The Old Fort dates from about 1700.
+The Old Fort dates from about 1700.
 It was built by the Arabs as a defence against the Portuguese.
 The architecture of Stone Town is a mix of Arab, European, Indian and African.
 The streets wind around to no apparent order.
 Almost no straight roads.
 Navigating is extremely difficult.
 It reminded me of Fez (Morocco).
-Unfortunately, much of the buildings are decaying. img_0933.jpg (35261 bytes)
+Unfortunately, much of the buildings are decaying.